vadaszgergo/terraform-public/azure-hub-spoke-with-azure-firewall/README.md

 - `spoke1.tf`: Spoke1 VNet, subnet, peering to hub, route table + association
 - `spoke2.tf`: Spoke2 VNet, subnet, peering to hub, route table + association
 - `servers.tf`: NSG, public IPs, NICs, and small Ubuntu VMs in each spoke
-- `firewall_rules.tf`: Azure Firewall network rule collection allowing ICMP and TCP 22/80/443 between spokes
+- `firewall_rules.tf`: Azure Firewall network rule collections allowing ICMP and TCP 22/80/443 between spokes, and allowing TCP 80/443 from spokes to the Internet
 - `outputs.tf`: Useful outputs (firewall IPs, VNet IDs, VM public IPs)

 ### Important details
 - The default route `0.0.0.0/0` in both spoke route tables forwards traffic to the Azure Firewall.
 - A specific route for `1.2.3.4/32` with next hop `Internet` is added to both spoke route tables so you can SSH directly from that IP without being hairpinned through the firewall.
   - To change this, update the route named `to-your-public-ip` in `spoke1.tf` and `spoke2.tf`.
-- Azure Firewall rules in `firewall_rules.tf` allow ICMP and TCP 22/80/443 between the two spoke subnets in both directions.
+- Azure Firewall rules in `firewall_rules.tf` allow ICMP and TCP 22/80/443 between the two spoke subnets in both directions, and allow TCP 80/443 from spokes to the Internet.
 - The NSG applied to VM NICs allows SSH from anywhere and intra-VNet traffic.
+- Terraform apply and destroy can take a while to complete, for me it took around 15-20 minutes.

 ### Security notes
 - The VM password is defined in code for demo purposes.
 For production, use SSH keys, secret management (e.g., Azure Key Vault), and restrict NSG rules to your management IPs.